universetraveller/catena4j/docs/README.md

 - `-r`: Run only relevant tests
 - `--trigger`: Run only trigger tests
 - `-a`: Collect failed assertions without breaking (experimental)

+**Isolation Levels**:

+- Level 1 uses a single isolated classloader for the whole test process This level can produce identical test results for most test cases (98%+) compared with Defect4J and run fastest.

+   For few bugs that contain order sensitive test cases this level can produce different results compared with defects4j.
+   However, the results will not change in each run.

+- Level 2 uses a single isolated classloader for each test class This level can produce more identical test results (99%+, except few test cases depend on classloader type) than level 1.

+- Level 3 uses Ant's classloader directly
+   This level simulates what defects4j's test command does so it can produce same test results compared with defects4j.

 **Examples**:
 ```bash